FirstBank Stadium: New Dudley Field

 There was not enough room to expand old Dudley Field at its site near Kirkland Hall, so Vanderbilt administrators purchased land adjacent to what is today 25th Avenue South, on the west side of campus, for the new facility.
 The new stadium, the first in the South built solely for football, was christened "Dudley Field", and its capacity was 20,000.
 As evidence of Vanderbilt's stature in the sport at the time, it dwarfed rival Tennessee's Shields-Watkins Field (now Neyland Stadium), which had opened a year earlier and seated only 3,200.

-The first game played at Dudley Field was between the Commodores and the powerful Michigan Wolverines.
+The first game played at new Dudley Field was on October 14, 1922 between the Commodores and the powerful Michigan Wolverines.
 A goal line stand by the Commodores preserved a 0–0 tie.
-The following Friday, nearby Hume-Fogg High School played a game at Dudley.
+The following Friday, nearby Hume-Fogg High School played a game at the stadium.
 Senior Jimmy Armistead returned the opening kickoff for a touchdown, the first touchdown ever recorded at the stadium.
 Armistead went on to a successful career at Vanderbilt.
 He was the captain and starting quarterback for the 1928 team.

 In 1949, Vanderbilt officials built a modern press box at Dudley Field, replacing a platform that had been used prior to that.
 Additional seating was also added to the west side of stadium, boosting capacity to 27,901.

 On September 25, 1954, Vanderbilt hosted the No. 10-ranked Baylor Bears in the first night game ever played on the Dudley Field surface.
 Lights were installed so that Dudley Field could host a Billy Graham Crusade on campus.

 In 1960, nearly 7,000 more seats were added to the stadium, with an expansion on the east side of the stadium near Memorial Gym.
 Capacity jumped to 34,000.

 At a price of $250,000 (equal to $ today), officials installed what was then a state-of-the-art AstroTurf synthetic surface in 1970.